sdnfr/GENE/README.md

 ---

 ## Usage
 The experiments are designed in an incrementally walk-through manner.
-For a thorough comprehension, start in the labelled order and click yourself through the experiments.
+For a thorough understanding, follow the labelled order and go through the experiments step by step.

-This repository contains the experiments as described in section 4.
-Experiments of the paper "GENE: Guiding Exploration and Exploitation in Neural Architecture Search".
-The experiments correspond to the respective section, 1-> 4.1, 2->4.2, ...
+This repository contains the experiments as described in section 4 of the paper "GENE: Guiding Exploration and Exploitation in Neural Architecture Search".
+The experiments correspond to the respective sections:
+1 → 4.1, 2 → 4.2, 3 → 4.3, and so on.
+Start with an overview at experiments/datasets.ipynb.

 ## Structure